slatedocs/slate/source/index.html.md

 To unshare a directory or a file that you own, use the `unshareElement` method of `SearchableFileSystem`.

 A `PathNotFoundException` is thrown if the provided share does not exist.
-If the caller does not own the share, i.e., if he does not own the frontend path corresponding to the share, a `PathNotOwnedByUserException` is thrown.
+If the caller does not own the file system element, a `PathNotOwnedByUserException` is thrown.

 ## Add User to Sharing Group
 > Adding a user to a sharing group